pothos/bpf-cgroup-filter/README.md

 and an example `my-filtered-ping.service` file that uses the loaded firewall.
 It includes an workaround you can use to not require systemd v243.

+Instead of making a custom loader unit for every service you can also use the systemd unit template `bpf-firewall@.service` by as done in the `service-with-filter@.service` file.
+This is also a unit template used through `systemctl start "service-with-filter@icmp || (udp && dst_port == 53).service"`
+but it can also be a regular service without the `@`.
+The disadvantage is that you have to specify the filter more than once it the file but the advantage is that it's you don't use templates unnecessary and don't have the filter as (ugly) part of the service name.
+Ideally I would store the filter in a BPF map so that it can be set after BPF program loading, allowing it to be a simple `ExecStartPre` line in the service file.

 The next section shows how to load and use a simple dropping filter as template for your own filters if you don't want to use this one.

 ## Simple dropping filter compiled with clang